Select

 We've excessively used the API of all the major CRMs on the market and I'm here to tell you that Copper's API is fantastic.
 Their API is one of the most powerful and user-friendly to build on, especially as compared to that of HubSpot for which has some incredibly odd API design decisions.

-While this might not sound like a big deal, if you ever plan on integrating your CRM (or hiring a company like ours to do it), I'm here to tell you that building the same integration in HubSpot takes 2–3x as long and is more of a pain to maintain.
+While this might not sound like a big deal, if you ever plan on integrating your CRM, I'm here to tell you that building the same integration in HubSpot takes 2–3x as long and is more of a pain to maintain.
 All factors that affect the integration cost at the end of the day, so API design matters and affects you even if you don't think it does.

 If you're more technical, they also have a fantastic native Zapier and Make connector which allows you to build custom integrations with other popular tools like PandaDoc and Dialpad.